How To Get An Autistic Child To Sleep – Advices for Parents

 White Noise

-These are common among adults plagued with insomnia, and they can work equally well for kids.
-A white noise machine combines all the sound frequencies into a hum that’s soothing and blocks outside stimuli.
-There are also white noise machines available that have relaxing nature soundscapes, calming music or guided meditations.
+A white noise machine can block out these distracting noises by combining all the sound frequencies into a soothing hum.
+There are also white noise machines available that have relaxing nature soundscapes, calming music, or guided meditations.

 Comfortable Mattress

-Take a look at your existing mattress and check it for wear and tear, sagging and odors.
+Take a look at your child’s existing mattress and check for wear and tear, sagging, and odors.
 If your child’s mattress is uncomfortable, it will certainly affect their ability to get a peaceful night of rest.

 Bedtime Clothing